Itssanthoshhere/Brain-Tumor-Classification-using-DenseNet201/README.md

 - **🛠 Libraries**: The project utilizes powerful libraries like TensorFlow, Keras, Pandas, NumPy, and Matplotlib.
 - **💭 Inspiration**: This project is inspired by various medical imaging and deep learning research efforts aimed at improving diagnostic accuracy.

+## 📊 Dataset

+We’re working with the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) – a treasure of brain tumor MRI dataset!

 ## 🔍 Check out the code

-Explore the complete code and all project details on my GitHub: [Brain Tumor Classification Project](https://github.com/Itssanthoshhere/Brain-Tumor-Classification-using-DenseNet201).
+Explore the complete code and all project details on my GitHub: [Brain Tumor Classification Project](https://github.com/Itssanthoshhere/Brain-Tumor-MRI-Classification-using-DenseNet201).

 ## 👨‍💻 Author